-Plan (WSDP) adopted in 2021.
-The WSDP is linked and aligned to the Collins Chabane Local Municipality's long-term development plan as well as the Spatial Development Framework, District Growth and Development Pan, Housing and Integrated Waste Management plans.
+Plan (WSDP) that has been adopted in 2021.
+The WSDP is linked and aligned to the Collins Chabane Local municipality long-term development plan as well as the spatial development framework, District Growth and Development Plan, Housing and Integrated Waste management plans.
 The role of the iLembe Technical Services Department is to provide water and sanitation services throughout the District thereby eliminating backlogs.